Acupuncture has been studied and utilized for over 2,500 years by Traditional Chinese Medicine practitioners for a wide range of maladies.

 Acupuncture is quickly being integrated into mainstream Western medicine treatments as well.
 Both the late Dr. Han and Tram Pham worked in a hospital environment in the past.
 Dr. Han was renowned for his work with cancer patients, with some crediting him with saving their lives.

 Tram is a proponent and practitioner of the Balance Method, which she learned under Master Richard Tan.
-The Balance Method is a revolutionary series of system based predominantly on the use of distal points.
+The Balance Method is a revolutionary system based predominantly on the use of distal points.
 Distal points in acupuncture refer to points which are not located at the site of pain.

 For example, many systems of acupuncture would treat left knee pain by inserting a series of needles at the site of and around the affected left knee.
 A distal healing practitioner following the Balance Method would instead insert the needles at opposite relational points in the body, such as the right elbow, right shoulder, etc. That's perhaps overly simplistic as every situation varies depending on diagnosis, but should help to illustrate the difference in the styles.